FAQs

 Do you sell fabric?
 Can you help me source fabric from Sardinia, with Sardinian designs, that I can use in my own designs?

-I help Sardinian weavers promote and sell their finished textiles, including rugs, bags, pillow shams, table runners, table cloths, curtains, and so forth.
+I help Sardinian weavers promote and sell their finished textiles, including rugs, bags, pillow shams, table runners, table cloths, and so forth.
+These handweaving masters are not fabric producers.

 I do not work with individuals or companies that seek to buy fabric they intend to use — or copy — to create and sell their own items.